LAMECH9/TakaTech_AI/README.md

 **TakaTech AI** provides an AI-driven, easy-to-use platform that:

-- Categorizes waste into decomposable matter (for composting) and animal-consumable waste (for livestock feed)
+- Categorizes waste into decomposable matter (for composting)
 - Predicts methane emissions based on waste characteristics and suggests mitigation strategies
 - Converts waste into valuable organic fertilizer and livestock feed, closing the agricultural input loop